RT-Thread/rt-thread/bsp/stm32/stm32f103-blue-pill/README.md

 ## **Advanced Features**

-This BSP only enables GPIO and USART2 by default.
-If you need more advanced features such as SPI, I2C, you need to configure the BSP with RT-Thread [ENV tools](https://www.rt-thread.io/download.html?download=Env) , as follows:
+This BSP only enables GPIO and USART1 by default.
+If you need more advanced features such as SPI, ADC, or to add software packages, you need to configure the BSP with RT-Thread [ENV tools](https://www.rt-thread.io/download.html?download=Env), as follows:

-1. Open the ENV tool under the specific BSP folder;
+1. Open the ENV tool under the specific BSP folder, eg: *bsp/stm32/stm32f103-blue-pill* ;
 2. Enter `menuconfig` command to configure the project, then save and exit;
 3. Enter `pkgs --update` command to update the package;
 4. Enter `scons --target=mdk4/mdk5/iar` command to regenerate the project.